stievie/ABx/BUILD.md

 If you get a link error, like "Library -lz not found", you also need to install `zlib1g-dev`.

-If CMake complains about missing PostgreSQL although you installed `ibpq-dev`, also install `postgresql-server-dev-all`, see https://stackoverflow.com/questions/13920383/findpostgresql-cmake-wont-work-on-ubuntu#40027295.
+If CMake complains about missing PostgreSQL although you installed `libpq-dev`, also install `postgresql-server-dev-all`, see https://stackoverflow.com/questions/13920383/findpostgresql-cmake-wont-work-on-ubuntu#40027295.